quipucords/quipucords/docs/source/beta.rst

 The ability to inspect the software and systems that are running on your network improves your ability to understand and report on your entitlement usage.
 Ultimately, this inspection and reporting process is part of the larger system administration task of managing your inventories.

-Quipucords uses two types of configuration to manage the inspection process.
-A *credential* contains configuration such as the username and password or SSH key of the user that runs the inspection process.
+Quipucords requires two types of data to access IT resources and run the inspection process.
+A *credential* defines user information such as the user name and password or SSH key of the user that runs the inspection process.
 A *source* defines the entity to be inspected, such as a host, subnet, network, or systems management solution such as vCenter Server or Red Hat Satellite, plus includes one or more credentials to use to access that network or systems management solution during the inspection process.
 You can save multiple credentials and sources to use with Quipucords in various combinations as you run inspection processes, or *scans*.
 When you have completed a scan, you can access the output as a *report* to review the results.

 Requirements
 ------------